Taking Your Functional Temperature

 - Most people have brains that screen out irrelevant, omnipresent, “unimportant” stimuli unconsciously — it is part of the mechanism that has evolved to ensure survival of the species.

-Unfortunately, for those of us with ADD brain-wiring, much of the process of filtering ambient stimuli is a conscious one.
+Unfortunately, for those of us with ADD/EFD brain-wiring, much of the process of filtering ambient stimuli is a conscious one.
 We expend a great deal of our cognitive resources actively ignoring what many others don’t even notice.

 I have a term for conscious attempts to screen out background stimulation: